BrowserSync/grunt-browser-sync/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.2.0 - rename project to grunt-browser-sync
+0.1.7 - Added 'open' for automatically opening browser when 'server' option is used.
+0.1.6 - Added Built-in server with middleware for injecting snippet 0.1.4 - refined ghost-mode and added scroll
+0.1.3 - Added initial implentation of Ghost-mode (link) 0.1.1 - Bug fixes release
 0.1.0 - initial release
-0.1.1 - Bug fixes release
-0.1.3 - Added initial implentation of Ghost-mode (link) 0.1.4 - refined ghost-mode and added scroll
-0.1.6 - Added Built-in server with middleware for injecting snippet 0.1.7 - Added 'open' for automatically opening browser when 'server' option is used.